 Levers are often used to lift heavy objects.
 If a weight is placed at position A, then applying a downward force at position C will lift the object with a mechanical advantage.
 The object will be easier to lift than if you tried to pick it up manually.

 A lever will be perfectly balanced with a mass at both Point A and Point C if the following is true:

 Because this is a multiplicative factor, it takes less weight at point C to balance the weight at point A (provided that distance BC is greater than distance AB).
 If the BC distance were to be increased further, then it would take a smaller mass MC to balance the lever.

 Let’s examine a simple example.
 Assume that MA is 100 lbs. and that the distance AB is 4 feet.
 We will also say that distance BC is 8 feet.
 This means the product MA * AB is 400.
-In order for the two sides to be balanced the right side of the equation must be MC * 8 = 400.
-Clearly MC must be 50.
-So it therefore takes 50 lbs of downward pressure or weight at Point C to balance 100 lbs positioned at point A.
+For the two sides to be balanced the right side of the equation must be MC * 8 = 400.
+MC must be 50.
+So it takes 50 lbs of downward pressure or weight at Point C to balance 100 lbs positioned at point A.

 If the BC length is increased to 12 feet, then the formula MC * 12 = 400 means that now only 33.3 lbs. of force need be applied at Point C to balance MA.

 Of course, moving the fulcrum closer to point A changes things as well.
 Let’s say the fulcrum moves so that AB is now 2 feet.
 We will again assume that BC is 8 feet and that MA is 100 lbs.

 Our formula is now: